overturetool/overturetool.github.io/_netmeetings/Net-Meeting-108.md

 ##  Release Planning

 Next release of Overture is due by June 5.
-A release candidate will be made available on May 24.
+A release candidate was made available on May 26.

 ##  Community Development